mrcavalcanti/mosaicoo/docs/sources/datasources/elasticsearch.md

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the Mosaicoo icon in the top header.
 1. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 1. Click the `+ Add data source` button in the top header.
 1. Select **Elasticsearch** from the **Type** dropdown.